simple-dev-tools/dynamodb-as-cache/README.md

 ## Why

-DynamoDB requires minimum maintenance overhead and acceptable performance in quite many cases.
+DynamoDB requires minimum maintenance overhead and has acceptable performance in caching data.
 Often we just need a simple centralized key-value storage for our distributed services.

 Where extreme performance is required, we can still easily migrate our code to use Redis.